 Want to know how to make a smoothie bowl?
 Learn some tips and tricks for great-tasting and healthy bowl!
 Use your favorite milk, fruit, protein powder, and toppings to make your own tasty version.

-I have to tell you, I'm obsessed with smoothie bowls.
-I've been making them for the past few years but lately I've been upping my game.
+I have to tell you, I'm obsessed with vegan smoothie bowls.
+I've been making them for the past few years but lately, I've been upping my game.

 There are so many smoothie bowl ingredients and toppings to choose from, the combinations are endless!